 Look at how Spotify’s pricing communicates the value of its functionality.
 If the Spotify team decided to proceed with a feature-oriented approach, instead of saying “Millions of new and classic songs”, they would write “Browse songs”, which is less tangible and doesn’t convey the value of the app.

 We also chose to highlight the way HubSpot goes about its pricing page.
 At first glance, this product seems to have opted in for a feature-oriented approach.
 “Landing page”, “Smart Content” or “Marketing Automation” don’t seem to have any tangible value associated with them right off the bat.
-However, all of these feature on hover display hints, that describe the actual value behind these features.
+However, all of these features on hover display hints, that describe the actual value behind these features.

 Another important factor is keeping these plans as simple as possible.
 The longer the feature grids and the greater the variety of plans, the less likely a user is to through it all to make an informed decision.
 If your product offers a variety of plans, make sure to specify for whom these plans will work best, e.g. “individual”, “a small/medium business”, “enterprise”, etc.